openSUSE/news-o-o/_posts/2014-01-09-opensuse-conference-2014-takes-place-april-24th-28th-in-dubrovnik-croatia.markdown

 ## What's next

 Next up is setting up the conference website and opening the Call for Papers and registration.
 This is all planned to take place later this month - keep an eye on this site!
 We will let you know when [conference.opensuse.org](http://conference.opensuse.org) is updated.
-You can already join our [visitors™ mailing list](http://lists.opensuse.org/opensuse-conference-visitors) ([subscribe](mailto:opensuse-conference-visitors+subscribe@opensuse.org)).
+You can already join our [visitorsâ€™ mailing list](http://lists.opensuse.org/opensuse-conference-visitors) ([subscribe](mailto:opensuse-conference-visitors+subscribe@opensuse.org)).